-The study team will recruit approximately 500 teachers from 10 districts across the country to participate; 300 of the teachers will be novice teachers and 200 will be early career teachers.
+The study team will recruit approximately 400 fourth or fifth grade teachers from 10-12 districts across the country to participate in the study.

 In 2018–19, schools will be randomly assigned to receive either: (1) 8 rounds of written feedback plus one-on-one coaching for teachers in grade 4 or 5, or (2) 5 rounds of written feedback plus one-on-one coaching, or (3) the district's usual supports and professional development.
 Teachstone was competitively selected as the provider for this study, and their staff will provide the coaching.
 Coaching, based on individual teacher needs, will focus on foundational teaching practices such as classroom management and time use as well as more advanced classroom practices such as ways to lead discussions that build a deeper understanding of academic content.

 Data collection includes: information on fidelity of implementation of the coaching and feedback; a teacher survey focusing on teacher preparation and professional development experiences; measures of classroom practices based on pre- and post-treatment classroom videos; and state math and English language arts assessment data for school years 2016–17 to 2018–19 and possibly 2019–20.

 Key findings will be available after the study report is published.

 The report for the study, which will examine the impact of the intervention for teachers, is expected in 2021 and will be announced on http://ies.ed.gov/ncee/.